Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Results and Discussion

 \subsubsection{Compilability}

 We explore the average ratio of compilable patches out of all candidate patches generated over 10 runs and present the results in Figures~\ref{fig:heatmap-compilable-pl} and~\ref{fig:heatmap-compilable-nl} for RTT through PL and NL, correspondingly.
 In general, RTT through PL generates less compilable patches than RTT through NL.
-TransCoder helps RTT through PL generate a high number of compilable patches, which we associate with its rigorous denoising pre-training objective.
+TransCoder helps RTT through PL generate a high number of compilable patches, which we associate with its rigorous denoising pre-training objectives.

 For RTT through NL, the trend of obtaining better compilability ratios with larger models holds.
-The previously discussed pattern, where SantaCoder obtains better results than InCoder and slightly worse than StarCoderBase, holds, too.
-It is worth mentioning that GPT-3.5 yields high compilability rate for the Defects4J datasets, which can be appointed to possible data leakage during training.
+The previously discussed pattern, where SantaCoder obtains better results than InCoder and slightly worse than StarCoderBase, is observed here, too.
 Overall, compilability on the datasets with challenging contexts (Defects4J's) is lower than on simpler tasks.
-Although compilability rates vary across the models and datasets, the majority (80-96\%) of candidate patches generated by RTT have low test pass rate (0-10\%).
+Although compilability rates vary across the models and datasets, the majority (80-96\%) of candidate patches generated by RTT have low test pass rate, with only 0 to 10\% actually passing the test-suite (further discussed in Section \ref{subsect:test-pass-rate}).

 The trends observed for plausibility rates are also present for the ratio of compilable candidate patches.
 Similarly to plausibility rates, compilability percentage is higher for experiments with NL than for RTT through PL.
-On average, the percentage of compilable patches out of all generated candidate patches ranges from 7.3\% to 72.7\% per dataset for RTT through PL and from 11.1\% to 88.2\% for RTT through NL.
+On average, the percentage of compilable patches out of all generated candidate patches ranges from 8\% (with TransCoder through Python, see Figure~\ref{fig:heatmap-compilable-pl}) to 77\% (with TransCoder through C++) for RTT through PL and from 11\% (with PLBART, see Figure~\ref{fig:heatmap-compilable-nl}) to 88\% (with GPT-4) for RTT through NL.
 Moreover, RTT generates a higher proportion of compilable candidate patches on average for datasets with simpler tasks (QuixBugs, HumanEval-Java) than for datasets with more complex contexts and bugs (Defects4J variants).
-SantaCoder and StarCoderBase are the leading models in terms of the average compilability for the RTT through NL, in addition to the GPT variants.
-However, the best average results are obtained with TransCoder (Java $\leftrightarrow$ C++) in the RTT through PL, unlike for plausibility rate which was the best for TransCoder (Java $\leftrightarrow$ Python).
+GPT-4, StarCoderBase and SantaCoder are the leading models in terms of the average compilability for the RTT through NL .
+However, in the RTT through PL, the best average results are obtained with TransCoder (Java $\leftrightarrow$ C++), unlike for plausibility rate which was the best for TransCoder (Java $\leftrightarrow$ Python).